• Home > About Us

 shaunakmodi@gmail.com

-Swapnali Gole : Swapnali is a PhD candidate at WII, looking at the macrobenthic assemblages associated with seagrass habitats in the Andaman Islands.
-She has worked on marine invertebrates along the west coast and Andaman-Nicobar Islands before joining the Dugong project in the Wildlife Institute of India.
+Swapnali Gole, PhD : Swapnali studied macrobenthic assemblages associated with seagrass habitats in the Andaman Islands.
+She has worked on marine invertebrates along the west coast and Andaman-Nicobar Islands before joining the Dugong project in the Wildlife Institute of India from where she received her PhD.

 Email : gole.swapnali@gmail.com,swapnali@wii.gov.in